googledatalab/datalab/tools/experimental/hosted-service/README.md

 popd
 ```

-Next, deploy the the `datalabstatic` App Engine service to your project.
+Next, deploy the `datalabstatic` App Engine service to your project.

 This serves static content for Datalab instances directly from a single,
 read-only instance of Datalab, and makes the UI much more responsive by